 Continuously swim between the flags

-It’s always exciting to travel and come face to face with nature, but not as exciting to come face to face with sharks underwater, right?
-So you should always check out for the flags since they indicate how safe an area is for swimming.
-Remember to always swim between the flags to prevent any kinds of water hazards.
+It’s always exciting to travel and face nature, but not as exciting to face sharks underwater, right?
+So you should always check out the flags since they indicate how safe an area is for swimming.
+Remember to swim between the flags to prevent water hazards continuously.
 Also, don’t go for a swim alone, adventures are great, but safety always comes first!

 Call 000 in an emergency

-Every country has its own helpline number, and in Australia, it’s triple zero (000).
+Every country has its helpline number; in Australia, it’s triple zero (000).
 You should call 000 only if you need urgent help.
-Your call will be redirected to the police, ambulance or fire depending on the nature of your emergency.
+Your call will be redirected to the police, ambulance or fire, depending on the nature of your emergency.

 Rentals are listed in AUD per week, not month

-You might be used to paying rentals on a monthly basis in your hometown, but that’s not the case in Australia.
-Don’t get confused regarding the rental prices since they are listed in Australian dollars per week and not on a monthly basis.
-That being said, it's understandable that many people find it very expensive to rent in Australia and you might also need to pay an advance and a security deposit before moving into the place.
+You might be used to paying rentals monthly in your hometown, but that’s not the case in Australia.
+Don’t get confused regarding the rental prices since they are listed in Australian dollars per week and not monthly.
+That being said, it's understandable that many people find renting very expensive in Australia.
+You might also need to pay an advance and a security deposit before moving into the place.

 Learn the Slangs

-Learning Australian slang words will help you heaps when communicating with Australians.
-Aussies tend to abbreviate every word, and it has become an iconic way of speaking.
-A cup of tea becomes ‘cuppa’, a barbecue is a ‘Barbie’, afternoon becomes ‘arvo’, ‘Lappy’ is a laptop, ‘Maccas’ is McDonald’s .
-We hope, by now you must have got the idea of how this works.
+Learning Australian slang words will help you heap when communicating with Australians.
+Aussies tend to abbreviate every word, which has become an iconic way of speaking.
+A cup of tea becomes ‘cuppa’, a barbecue is a ‘Barbie’, an afternoon becomes ‘arvo’, ‘Lappy’ is a laptop, ‘Maccas’ is McDonald’s.
+By now, we hope you have an idea of how this works.

-It’s a land with unique laws, culture and values, so get ready for an experience of a lifetime!
-And if you happen to join a ‘Barbie’, which is a barbeque in Australia, never turn up to the party empty-handed.
+It’s a land with unique laws, culture and values, so prepare for a lifetime experience!
+And if you happen to join a ‘Barbie’, a barbeque in Australia, never turn up to the party empty-handed.